More on methods of reducing heat transfer - thermal conductivity

 heat loss by conduction and convection across the walls - quite costly, payback time a

-few years.
-Sometimes the gap is just left with air in, a sort of
+Sometimes the gap is just left with just air in, a sort of

-brick/breeze block equivalent of double glazing windows, but that reduces
+brick/breeze block equivalent of double glazing windows, but still

 Hot water tank jacket - cheap